-Furthermore, rising sea levels will inundate some of the largest cities in the world such as New York City, Shanghai and Amsterdam.
-Needless to say, Venice will be in hot water.
+Furthermore, rising sea levels will inundate some of the most significant cities in the world, such as New York City, Shanghai, and Amsterdam.
+Venice will be in hot water.

-Nearly 100 million people live within 1 meter (nearly 3 feet) from average sea level and thus will potentially lose their homes.
+Nearly 100 million people live within 1 meter (approximately 3 feet) from average sea level and thus will potentially lose their homes.

-Malaria alone could spread to millions of people in the near future and will have devastating consequences.
+Malaria alone could spread to millions of people shortly and will have devastating consequences.

 Moreover, it will increase salmonella outbreaks.